ml-sudocode/analyses/Synthetix/Synthetix_readme.md

 * The model doesn't work without rich incentives programs.

-Here are some reasons that maintaining a Synthetix staking position has significant barriers:
+Here are some reasons that maintaining a Synthetix staking position presents certain challenges:
 - The SNX:sUSD stake:mint ratio is 600% (aka the collateralization ratio).
 If i want to mint $1000 of sUSD, i need to buy and deposit $6000 worth of SNX.
 This feels capital inefficient
 - Maintaining the collateralization ratio of 600% can be troublesome and expensive, as the value of the Synths and of SNX can change rapidly
 At one point early on, the ratio of fees distributed to stakers from the Kwenta exchange to the value of SNX staking rewrds was about 1:10.

+Ultimately, these design elements may be a contributor to why Synthetix's total TVL as of January 2022 is only about $500mn, at No. 28 in a [ranking of top DeFi projects(https://www.defipulse.com/)] by TVL.

+I really enjoyed the intellectual exercise of figuring this out.
 Let me know if you have feedback, further questions, or suggestions.
 DMs are open at Twitter @88crypt.